wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 3. Auto-scroll feature that highlights the missing plugin

 == Changelog ==

+= 1.6.20 =
+* Added explanations about the ! prefix in ignore files
+* Moved WordPress-specific patterns to .gitignore
+* Further improved organization of ignore patterns
+* Added examples of how to include files excluded by .gitignore

 = 1.6.19 =
 * Consolidated common ignore patterns into .gitignore